Articles /

 Corporate communication includes:

-4. Investor Relations: This aspect focuses on the messages shared by the company to its investors.
+• Investor Relations: This aspect focuses on the messages shared by the company with its investors.

-How to Define and Design Your Corporate Identity
+How to Define and Design Your Fintech Brand Identity

 If you’re concerned that you don't have a cohesive corporate identity, you can create one and start reaping the benefits immediately.